se-sic/coronet/README.md

 #### Core/Peripheral classification

-Core/Peripheral classification descibes the process of dividing the authors of a project into either `core` or `peripheral` developers based on the principle that the core developers contribute most of the work in a given project.
+Core/Peripheral classification describes the process of dividing the authors of a project into either `core` or `peripheral` developers based on the principle that the core developers contribute most of the work in a given project.
 The concrete threshold can be configured in `CORE.THRESHOLD` and is set to 80% per default, a value commonly used in literature.
 In practice, this is done by assigning scores to developers to approximate their importance in a project and then dividing the authors into `core` or `peripheral` based on these scores such that the desired split is achieved.

 ##### Count-based metrics